wdzierson/shimmer-project-showcase-pub/README.md

 # Chatbot-based Portfolio Starter

 Hi folks!
-This is a basic chat-based implementation of a portfolio site which inclides a mini-CMS (built on top of Supabase).
+This is a basic chat-based implementation of a portfolio site which includes a mini-CMS (built on top of Supabase).
 A couple of notes:
 - Visitors to your site will be able to ask about your portfolio work and other personal info about you, which you can add via the mini-CMS.
 - You'll need to sign up for Supabase in order for this project to work.
 You'lll also need to have an OpenAI API key (head to https://platform.openai.com/ to get one.)
 - Because this project uses Supabase in the background, you can't "Remix" it on Lovable.
 You'll need to clone this repo and point Lovable to your clone.
 This should work to get everything up and running.